Home Infusion Therapy: Preventing Infection

 Tips for infusion site care:

 Follow the nurse’s directions for cleaning the infusion site and flushing the catheter before and after treatment.
+Ask the nurse if you should use sterile gloves.

 Check the site daily for signs of infection, soreness or redness at the catheter site or fever, and report these signs to your healthcare provider.